Quorafind/Obsidian-Big-Calendar/README.md

 ## Problems NOW

-- [ ] Cannot parse notes when there are excalidraw or folder note md files in Daily Note Folder.
+- [x] Cannot parse when there are excalidraw or folder note md files in Daily Note Folder.
-- [ ] Should restart again to make the calendar parse.
+- [x] Should restart again to make the calendar parse.
+- [x] Adding tasks and Should restart it to parse.

 ## Usage